Alphabetical Plant Listing

 • Promptly remove root suckers if the colonial spread is undesired

-• Easy to grow, easy to care for.
-Cornus sericea is rarely severely damaged by deer.
+• Easy to grow, easy to care for, and deer-resistant.

 • Cornus sericea looks spectacular when massed to emphasize and accentuate the cold season stem color.
-A great choice for shrub borders, along ponds and streams, or planted in naturalistic plantings where it can freely spread and form thickets.
+Great choice for shrub borders, along ponds and streams, or planted in naturalistic plantings where it can freely spread and form thickets.

 • While pruning is not required, it should be noted that the best winter stem color appears on new growth.
 For the best display, cut the stems flush to the ground every 2-3 years in early spring, just as the leaf buds start to swell.
-This radical pruning however means that you will have a bare spot in the garden for a few weeks and miss the creamy-white flowers or attractive berries since they only form on second-year growth.
-Alternatively, if severe pruning seems to be onerous, one-quarter or one-third of the oldest stems could be pruned in the early spring of each year, to stimulate the growth of new stems.
+This radical pruning, however, means that you will have a bare spot in the garden for a few weeks and miss the creamy-white flowers or attractive berries since they only form on second-year growth.
+Alternatively, if severe pruning seems too onerous, one-quarter or one-third of the oldest stems could be pruned in early spring each year to stimulate the growth of new stems.

 Requirements